-%%knnn, e.g. %%k010 - uses the currently selected KMF (My-T-Pen layout) and looks up the virtual key / scan code information for this key, sends down/up keystrokes
+%%knnn, e.g. %%k010 - uses the currently selected KMF (OnScreen with CrossScanner layout) and looks up the virtual key / scan code information for this key, sends down/up keystrokes may be modified.

 %%snnn, e.g. %%s112 - sends the scancode, but processed internally.
-In most cases this will be the same virtual key code as specified, but it may be modified.
+In most cases this will be the same virtual key code as specified, but it